Actively Recruiting

 • Insomnia Severity Index score of 13 or higher at screening and baseline

-• No clinically significant medical or psychiatric conditions preventing participation or increasing safety risk
+• No clinically significant medical or psychiatric disorder that would prevent participation or increase safety risks

 • Understand study procedures and provide written informed consent in English

-• Have access to computer or smartphone and internet or cell service for virtual surveys and monitoring
+• Access to computer or smartphone and internet or cell service for virtual surveys and monitoring

 Not Eligible